- Rebekah Paul Photography

 I've taken a collection of all the answers I've gotten over the years and created this blog in hopes that you don't waste the opportunity to curate a fun, interesting and super unique engagement session experience AND images that bring back all the nostalgia.

 1. Recreate your first date

 Recreating the first date can be a lot of fun (depending on your first date of course lol)!
-Marissa and Josh met at film school here in Austin, Texas and had their first date at Full Circle bar that doubles as a bar and skee-ball joint.
-After a few email exchanges I was able to get them in before business hours for a portion of their engagement session.
+Marissa and Josh met at film school here in Austin, Texas and had their first date at Full Circle Bar that doubles as a skee-ball arcade.
+After a few email exchanges with the owner, I was able to get them in before business hours for a portion of their engagement session.

 *use arrows to scroll through all slideshows*